bolnel/nelsite1/content/articles/psm-3-certification-exam-preparation.md

 {{< figure src="/article_images/psm-3-certification-exam-preparation-img1.jpg" alt="Time management is the key to successfully pass the PSM exam" caption="photo by \@jontyson on Unsplash">}}

-## Time Limit: the hardest part about the PSM III exam
+## PSM III exam time pressure – how much time do I have per question?

-There are 30 questions that you need to answer in 2.5 hours (150 minutes).

-Out of these, 80% are essay questions where you need to type the answer (no copy-pasting or prepared responses).
-The rest are multiple-answer questions.
+There are 24 questions that you need to answer in 2.5 hours (150 minutes).
+All of them are essay questions where you need to type the answer (no copy-pasting or prepared responses).

+There used to be 6 multiple-answer questions, but they were removed, so the exam takers will need to answer the remaining essay questions within the same time frame.

-If we just divide 150 minutes by 30, that would give us 5 minutes per question.
+If we divide 150 minutes by 24, that would give us a little over 6 minutes per question.
+But keep in mind that each question might have more than one sub-question related to the scenario at hand, effectively increasing the number of questions in the exam.
+If, say, a third of PSM III questions have two sub-questions, you'll effectively need to answer 32 questions.

-You’ll actually answer multiple-answer questions faster, in under 3 minutes or less.
-20% of 30 is 6, so those six multiple-answer questions will give you over 12 extra minutes to write the essay answers.

-However, as exciting as it is to hit the “Complete” button seconds before the timer runs out, it’s better to keep the pace that would let you double-check your answer and calmly submit the test with some time left on the clock.

-So, let those 12 minutes be your strategic reserve, and aim to complete each of the PSM III essay questions in **5 minutes or less**.
+With less questions in total, you get more time and mental energy to focus on each one.
+But my advice remains the same – for your own peace of mind, as you get ready for the exam, aim to complete each of the PSM III essay questions in **5 minutes or less**.

+As you might imagine, that would take practice.

 {{< figure src="/article_images/psm-3-certification-exam-preparation-img2.jpg" alt="A guide to passing the PSM III certification exam" caption="photo by \@alexas_fotos on Unsplash">}}

-## How much time do I have per a PSM 3 exam question?

-Keep in mind that each question might have more than one sub-question related to the scenario at hand, effectively increasing the number of questions in the exam.
-Let’s imagine that a third of the essay questions consist of two sub-questions.

-80% of the 30 PSM III exam questions are essay.
-A third of them (24/3 = 8) actually contains 2 questions, which makes it 24+8, or around 32 questions that you’ll need to answer in writing.

-80% of the exam time is 120 minutes.
-Divided into 32, that equates to 3.75 minutes per question, or 3 minutes and 45 seconds.

-So, here’s the tangible answer on how to succeed at your PSM III exam:

-<p class="paragraph_highlight">You need to give a clear, concise answer, using the Scrum Guide terminology, in under 3 minutes 45 seconds.</p>

-As you might imagine, that would take practice.

-{{< ebook-subscribe >}}

 ## PSM III exam and preparation cost